chrispk-com/staging-chrispk-com/_drafts/2018-07-23-dalmatia-croatia.markdown

 The drawbridge connects Murter Island to the town of Tisno, on the mainland, are just 38 metres apart.

-[This viral video](tisno-bridge-jump) shows the amazing moment someone drove over it as it was raising.
+[This viral video](tisno-bridge-jump) shows the moment someone drove over it as it was raising.

 {% include print_album_image.html album_index=3 %}